Every mama knows that croupy coughs, ear aches, and sinus headaches can be hard to beat, especially with lingering winter weather.

 To make your own ear drops:

-Gently warm 4 tablespoons olive oil in a sauce pan over low heat.
+Gently warm 4 tablespoons organic coconut oil in a sauce pan over low heat.

 Pour into an amber medicine dropper.